Kamil-IT/do-everyday/README.md

 ### Todo list

-This modul is handling staff around taskd and boards.
+This modul is handling staff around tasks and boards.
 This part of project allows you to create e.g. shopping list, manage task todo and more.
 All board and tasks are keeping in database(including done).